aws-samples/aws-batch-comp-infrastructure-sample/README.md

 ### Basic Account Configuration

-We use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to do a basic account setup.
+When doing the basic account setup, we use [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
 The file `setup-account.yaml` in this repository is an optional CloudFormation script that can help you track your spending.
 It sets up notification emails to be sent to an email address you provide when the account reaches 20%, 40%, 60%, 80%, 90%, 95%, and 100% of the monthly account budget so that you have a window into the current spend rate for building and testing your solver.

 Here is the command to run it: